robbydyer/rgb-led-matrix-sports-premium/README.md

 - Audio Spectrum Vizualizer - Hook up a USB microphone to your Pi to use it
 - Custom Text Board - Show whatever text you want, in colors of your choosing.
 - Google Calendar
-- Player Stats boards- currently supports MLB and NHL.
+- Player Stats boards- currently supports MLB and NHL
+- Per-sport news headlines
 - Image Board: Takes a list of directories containg images and displays them.
 Works with GIF's too!
 - Clock
 - Sys: Displays basic system info.
 Currently Mem and CPU usage